 Online Master’s in Communication Programs in California

 For students who do not live in close proximity to one of the 18 colleges and universities that offer campus-based or hybrid master’s in communication programs in California, or those who cannot commute to campus for personal or professional reasons, an online program may be ideal.
-There are three schools in California that offer online master’s in communication: California Baptist University, National University, and USC.
+There are two schools in California that offer online master’s in communication: California Baptist University and USC.

 The University of Southern California’s Annenberg School for Communication and Journalism offers an online version of their Master of Communication Management program with areas of focus in Marketing Communication, Strategic and Organizational Communication, and Market Research and Analytics, as well as a Communication Management Generalist focus.
 The flexible curriculum for this program includes courses in research methods, core concepts in communication strategy and leadership, and integrating research into communication practice.
 Students work with an advisor to determine which electives to take to tailor their course of study to their goals, and are even allowed to take electives outside of the Communication Management program.